-Her next triathlon goal is to complete a 70.3 distance race.
-Jacquelyn is a certified strength and conditioning specialist and has experience training various populations including collegiate athletes in sports performance and injury prevention exercises.
+With the help of Full Circle Coaching, she completed 2 70.3 distance races in 2021.
+Her next triathlon goal is to compete at the ITU Sprint World Championships.
+Jacquelyn is a Level I USAT certified coach and a certified strength and conditioning specialist and has experience training various populations including collegiate athletes in sports performance and injury prevention exercises.

-She is excited to join the tribe and help everyone to become a healthier, more balanced, and happy athlete!
+She is excited to join the tribe to help everyone to become a healthier, more balanced, and happy athlete!